wp-cli/wp-cli/README.md

 So this tells us which commands are installed: eg. google-sitemap, core, home, ...
 Between brackets you can see their sub commands.

-Let's for example try to install the hello dolly plugin from WordPress: `wp plugins install hello-dolly`.
+Let's for example try to install the hello dolly plugin from wordpress.org: `wp plugin install hello-dolly`.

 Output:

 ```